hashicorp/terraform-provider-azurerm/website/docs/d/data_share.html.markdown

 A `snapshot_schedule` block exports the following:

+* `name` - The name of the snapshot schedule.

 * `recurrence` - The recurrence interval of the synchronization of the source data.
-Possible values are 'Hour'and 'Day'.

 * `start_time` - The start time of the synchronization of the source data.